alanmimms/kl10/doc/notes.md

 # Notes About This Implementation

 ## Coding Conventions
-* Use Verilog Auto Mode where possible.
+* [DEAD] Use Verilog Auto Mode where possible.
+  * Tried but failed on SystemVerilog, so no longer doing this.
 * Use ALL UPPERCASE for CRAM field names.
 * In ebox.v or top.v `CRAM_XXX` should be name for CRAM field XXX.
 * Use ALL UPPERCASE for EDP, SHM, and other global register names.